Huzaifa184/openshift-rhoai-gpu-platform/README.md

 ### DSCInitialization

-Created automatically by the operator on first install.
+DSCInitialization is a CRD, created automatically by the operator on first install.
 Configures the applications namespace, monitoring namespace, and trusted CA bundle.

 Key fields: